-US warns Russia over support for Assad
+US sends mixed signals on Syria ahead of G7

 - Tillerson due to meet Lavrov in Moscow this week

-(CNN)Foreign ministers of leading industrialized nations were meeting Monday amid heightened tensions between Russia and the United States over the Trump administration's unexpected military strike on a Syrian airbase.
+(CNN)Foreign ministers of leading US allies were meeting Monday amid mixed signals from the Trump administration on the future of Syrian President President Bashar al-Assad.

-Leading members of the G7, at a summit in Italy, will get their first chance to seek clarity from US Secretary of State Rex Tillerson on whether the US is now committed to deposing the regime of Syrian President President Bashar al-Assad.
+At a summit in Italy, foreign ministers of the G7 group of industrialized nations were expected to seek clarity from US Secretary of State Rex Tillerson on whether the US is now committed to deposing the Assad regime.

-The foreign ministers are likely to put pressure on Russia to reconsider its support for Assad in the wake of the chemical weapons attack on a rebel-held town in northwest Syria that killed more than 80 people.
-The attack was widely blamed on the Assad regime.
+At the weekend, US ambassador to the UN Nikki Haley suggested regime change in Syria was inevitable in the wake of last week's chemical weapons attack that was widely blamed on the Assad regime.

+Haley told CNN's "State of the Union" that removing Assad was now a US priority.
+"If you look at his actions, if you look at the situation, it's going to be hard to see a government that's peaceful and stable with Assad," she said.

+But Tillerson was more equivocal, saying that the priority was the defeat of ISIS.
+Asked on CBS's "Face the Nation" whether deposing Assad was a priority, he replied: "I think the president has been quite clear.
+First and foremost, we must defeat ISIS."
+He went on to say that the Syrian people would determine the future of Assad.

 Senior Trump administration officials stepped up their rhetoric against Russia at the weekend, ahead of a meeting between Tillerson and his Russian counterpart Sergey Lavrov in Moscow later this week.

-Tillerson said Russia's support of the Syrian regime made it complicit in the actions of President Bashar al-Assad.
+Tillerson said Russia's support of the Syrian regime made it complicit in the Assad's actions.

 "I hope Russia is thinking carefully about its continued alliance with Bashar al-Assad, because every time one of these horrific attacks occurs, it draws Russia closer into some level of responsibility," Tillerson said on ABC's "This Week with George Stephanopoulos" on Sunday.

-The US Ambassador to the UN, Nikki Haley, said Tillerson would put pressure on Moscow over its support for Assad.
+Haley said Tillerson would put pressure on Moscow over its support for Assad.
 "There's a lot of answers that need to come from Russia.
 I think that's why it's good that Secretary Tillerson is going to Russia this next week.
 And I think that there will be a lot of answers that come out of that meeting," she told CNN's "State of the Union" on Sunday.

-"We're calling (Russia and Iran) out," Haley said.
+"We're calling (Russia and Iran) out," Haley added.
 "But I don't think anything is off the table at this point.
 I think what you're going to see is strong leadership.
 You're going to continue to see the United States act when we need to act."

-Foreign ministers of the G7 group of nations, which include the US, Japan, Britain and Germany, will be looking for clarity on Syria from Tillerson when they met Lucca, Italy.
+Foreign ministers of the G7 group of nations, which include the US, Japan, Britain and Germany, were gathering in Lucca, Italy, on Monday, where Syria was likley to dominate the agenda.
+It is the first meeting of US allies since President Donald Trump ordered the bombardment on the Shayrat airbase in western Syria last week.

-Since ordering the strike on the Shayrat airbase in western Syria, the US has been sending mixed signals.
-Nikky Haley, the UN ambassador to the United Nations, told CNN on Sunday that regime change was inevitable in Syria.
-But Tillerson was more equivocal, telling CBS that the first priority was the defeat of ISIS.

 The US fired 59 Tomahawk missiles at the Shayrat Airfield in Syria Friday, which housed the warplanes the US believes were used in last week's chemical weapons attack on civilians.